27 Weeks Pregnant: The 27th Week Of Pregnancy

 Did you know that the vast majority of hospitals require you to have an infant car seat before they will allow your baby to go home with you?
-If you have not picked out a car seat or a restraint system, it is time to begin.
-Talk with other moms who have been in your shoes and see what products they recommend.
-Talk with a pediatrician to find out what recommendations he/she has.
-There are many choices to choose from, but you want to find something that works for you and your situation.
+If you have not picked out a car seat or a restraint system, it is time to begin looking for one.
+Talk with other moms and/or a pediatrician to find out what products they recommend.
+There are many options to choose from, but you want to find one that works for you and your situation.

-Another thing to remember is to make sure that the car seat will fit in your car and is installed properly.
-Contact a local car seat technician who will help make sure your seat is installed correctly and can answer questions about proper use.
+Also, make sure that the car seat fits in your car and is installed properly.
+Contact a local car seat technician who can help make sure your seat is installed correctly and can answer questions about proper use.

 Tips for mom’s partner:

 As your partner progresses through these last several weeks of pregnancy, there may be certain household chores that become difficult and even dangerous for her to do.
-Offer to help her out with things like placing items on high shelves and cleaning the bathtub or toilet.
+Offer to help her with these tasks, such as placing items on high shelves and cleaning the bathtub or toilet.
 These small gestures can make a huge difference.